 base – contains the starting physical address where the segments reside in memory.

 limit – specifies the length of the segment.

 Segment-table base register (STBR) points to the segment table’s location in memory.

 Segment-table length register (STLR) indicates the number of segments used by a program.

 The segment number is used as an index into the segment table.
 The offset d of the logical address must be between 0 and the segment limit.
-If it is not, we trap to the operating system that logical addressing attempt beyond an end of the segment.
-If this offset is legal, it is added to the segment base to produce the address in physical memory of the desired byte.
+If it is not, we trap the operating system that logical addressing attempt beyond an end of the segment.
+If this offset is legal, it is added to the segment base to produce the address in the physical memory of the desired byte.